adscorp100/mdhomecarebuild/src/content/blog/ndis-support-worker-pay-rates.md

 | Level 2 | Basic support, routine tasks | $30.96 – $35.08 |
 | Level 3 | More complex support, some supervision | $33.02 – $37.15 |

 Level 3 support workers typically have more qualifications, experience, or responsibility than Level 2 workers.
+The requirements for these levels are detailed in our guide on [whether you need a qualification to be a support worker](/blog/do-you-need-a-qualification-to-be-an-ndis-support-worker).

 ## Frequently Asked Questions About NDIS Support Worker Rates